Terms and Conditions

 8.3.
 This Agreement may not be varied except by a written document signed by or on behalf of each of the parties.

 9.1.
-The XpertScientific logo, in all its forms and variations, and the XpertScientific web site are subject to copyright.
+The XpertScientific logo is a registered trademark, indicated by the ® symbol.
+Its reproduction or use in all its forms and variations are subject to copyright.
+All additional content on the XpertScientifc website (text, artwork and associated imagery) are copyright material of XpertScientific and their use is protected by law.
 All rights are reserved, including the right to reproduce the logo or web site material in any form whatsoever, including by photocopying, scanning, audiotape, videotape or electronically.

 10. Governing Law & Jurisdiction